 - Low fitness level: sedentary individuals or people who take a “weekend warrior” approach to their fitness are more likely to experience back pain, according to the National Institute of Neurological Disorders and Stroke

-- Smoking: this bad habit reduces the amount of oxygen-rich blood flowing to spinal discs, which can cause them to thin and break down more quickly
+- Smoking: Reduces the amount of oxygen-rich blood flowing to spinal discs, which causes them to thin and break down faster

 Another surprising risk factor for back pain is having had back pain once before.
 A 2017 study published in Physical Therapy found that about a third of people who have an acute episode of low back pain will have back pain again.
 The same study found that for people with at least two prior back pain episodes, their odds of experiencing a recurrence within one year tripled.